sanchom/allard-writing-tools/sample-factum-1.md

 ¶ In addition to the requirement of an "actionable wrong" independent of the breach sued upon, punitive damages will only be awarded "where the defendant's misconduct is so malicious, oppressive and high-handed that it offends the court's sense of decency" [@hill, para.
-196].
+196, Cory J].
 Such behaviour has included defamation [@hill], failing to provide medical care [@robitaille], and exceptionally abusive behaviour by an insurance company [@whiten].
 Here's another citation to _Robitaille_